Nebraska Diminished Value Claims

 Below are answers to common questions about Nebraska diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Nebraska allows third party diminished value claims when another driver is responsible for the accident.
+Yes — Nebraska allows third-party diminished value claims whenever another driver is responsible for the accident.

-There is no required state formula.
-Market comparison analysis of similar vehicles is commonly used to determine measurable resale impact.
+There's no required formula.
+A market comparison analysis of similar vehicles is the standard way to establish measurable resale impact.

-Nebraska generally allows four years for property damage claims.
+Nebraska generally allows four years from the date of the accident for property damage claims.